patrick-ware/shakeshack-react/README.md

 A React-enabled visualization of 2020 earthquake data in North America from [USGS Earthquake Catalog API](https://earthquake.usgs.gov/fdsnws/event/1/)

 ## Parameters
-The user can modify the `minmagnitude` parameter by using the drop-down menu.
+The user can modify the `minmagnitude` and `maxmagnitude` parameters by using the inputs.

 The following other parameters were used to retrieve the displayed data: